neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ---
 > ⏳ 5 min

-***Q1: If aggressive FAPs should only be directed toward other males, what sensory cues could be used to appropriately trigger FAP expression?***
+***Q1: If aggressive FAPs should only be directed toward other males, what sensory cues could be used to appropriately trigger (or suppress) FAP expression?***

 To test what *stimulus* (sensory cues/features) triggers aggression FAPs, we need to quantify the behavior somehow.
 A *bite* is a component of aggression, and a commonly used measure of aggression is ***bite rate***.
 For this study, let's define a ***bite*** as *contact of the male's mouth against an object*.